flame-engine/flame/README.md

  * `bool destroy()` method on `Component`
  * Find an unobtrusive compromise to automatically call `Flame.util.enableEvents();`
  * Maybe create a `BasicGame` child for `Game`, with sensible defaults like: calling enableEvents, list of Components approach with proper canvas reset, etc.
+ * Think of a good structure to add tests (might be hard to do)

 ## Goals